Pocable/SimpleTimer/README.md

 ## Controls
 * Double-Click: Exit application (on the border only)
 * Click and Drag: Move the timer (on the border only)
-* Space: Pause/Stop the timer
+* Space: Start/Stop the timer
-* Enter: Start the timer